bryanashley/snippet-sample-application/README.md

   Rails Version: 6.1.3.1

 1. To run this app locally using Docker Compose, you must have first have [Docker Compose installed](https://docs.docker.com/compose/install/)
-2. Once installed you can run `docker-compose run build` to build the application
+2. Once installed you can run `docker-compose build` to build the application
 3. Update the .env file at the root with following values: (WARNING: never upload .env with your credentials/access_token)
 ```
 SQUARE_APPLICATION_ID=your-app-id